 That leaves Tsanna, who is in the kitchen.
-Investigate the stove [Perception 10] to find out that whatever is cooking was modified recently.
+Investigate the stove [Perception 15] to find out that whatever is cooking was modified recently.
 Head past Tsanna and check out the back door to discover [Perception 15] that it was used recently.
 Once you’re done snooping, talk to Tsanna and pass a [Stealth 10] check to notice that she’s limping… just like the cultist you were chasing.
-Go through her dialogue and pick [Peek into the stewpot]. to see that Tsanna is either the worse cook you’ve yet encountered, or a very imaginative poisoner.
+Go through her dialogue and pick [Peek into the stewpot]. to see that Tsanna is either the worst cook you’ve yet encountered, or a very imaginative poisoner.

 Ready to bang the gavel yet?
 Tsanna is the only person here who remotely matches the profile of the cultist you’re after.
 Head over to Kesten and say “There is someone who seemed especially suspicious to me.” followed by “Tsanna, Tedrim’s maid.” to expose the cultist.
 If you leave it up to Kesten to interrogate, he’ll finger the wrong suspect, while simply picking the [Chaotic Neutral] option will get the cultist to expose herself after some chatter.
 If you accuse the wrong suspect, Tsanna will grow annoyed at your buffoonery and will attack, but not until after she summons four Redcaps, which by now are scarcely a threat.
 Either way, you end up having to fight Tsanna; the only benefit to successfully conducting an investigation or picking the [Chaotic Neutral] option is avoiding the Redcaps.

-Not much needs to be said about the fight itself - Tsanna is woefully outmatched, and once her HP are depleted, she’ll surrender.
-Go through her dialogue options and she’ll deny Lamashtu being involved in the matter at all.
+After she’s defeated, go through her dialogue options and she’ll deny Lamashtu being involved in the matter at all.
 You can also learn about Lamashtu from the perspective of a cult member, which isn’t unbiased, but it is biased in the opposite direction of every other opinion you’ve heard (as an aside, having both Octavia and Valerie in your party is worth it for the line “Could we please bypass the theological debates about which cult has better orgies?”).

 When you’ve made it through the rest of the dialogue options you’ll have the opportunity to pronounce judgment on Tsanna.
 You can simply let everybody go [Neutral Good], banish Tsanna [Lawful Good], execute Tsanna [Lawful Neutral] or execute the lot of them [Lawful Evil].
 In the case of banishment or execution, Olika will - perhaps brazenly, given your verdict - beg you to allow Tsanna to perform her ritual.
 The cultist of Lamashtu will agree to perform it readily enough if she was banished, otherwise she’ll demand you commute her death sentence, first.
 The fate of Tsanna and of Olika’s unborn child depend on your decisions here.